beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 export APP_ENV=staging
 ```

+^ First, we want to isolate detection of the environment to a single "switch"

 ^ This can really be anything that can be defined per-environment, but I prefer an environment variable.

-^ In this case it's an environment variable named `APP_ENV`.
+^ In this case it's an environment variable named `APP_ENV` set to an arbitrary string that describes the environment.

-^ This will end up being the value the Cake app uses to load additional configs.

 ---